 A Recent FOMC Decision

 Most recently, Fed Chair Jerome Powell doubled down on the current dovish monetary policy.
-He pledged to keep interest rates low for years, to stimulate and support economic recovery from the recent COVID recession.
-The Fed, in the long run, will seek an average 2% inflation rate and “broad-based and inclusive” gains in the jobs market.
+He pledged to keep interest rates low for years to stimulate and support economic recovery from the recent COVID recession.
+In the long run, the Fed will seek an average 2% inflation rate and “broad-based and inclusive” gains in the jobs market.
 This means the Fed will continue to stimulate the economy and inflation even if it is above the former 2% target, so long as the average inflation remains muted.
 The current Fed interest rate is at an all-time low of 0-0.25 percent.
 Not to mention, Powell left the door open for further monetary easing to better support the struggling US economy as COVID continues.

 Famous Examples of FOMC Decisions